jundalisay/superb/content/en/research/confucius/analects/chapter-1.md

 {{< r a="Tsz-Hi" >}}
-Disciple Tsz-hi=  The evidence of learning are:
+Disciple Tsz-hi: The evidence of learning are:
 - the appreciation of worth in men of worth,
 - diverting the mind from lascivious desires
 - ministering to parents while one is the most capable of so doing